 This garden was planted in the spring of 2008 and features perennials that thrive in low water and still look spectacular throughout the summer.
-This bed inspires visitors with ideas on how to plant a truly colorful and splendid garden that provides season long color and still helps to conserve water, one of our greatest natural resources.
+This bed inspires visitors with ideas on how to plant a splendid garden that provides season long color and still helps to conserve water, one of our greatest natural resources.

 Large lawn for playing or relaxing (no overnight camping allowed)

 Large and small outdoor pavilions

 Restrooms (located behind large pavilion)